ray-project/ray/doc/source/cluster/vms/user-guides/configuring-autoscaling.rst

 Autoscaler SDK
 ==============

-For more information on programmatic access to the autoscaler, see :ref:`Autoscaler SDK<ref-autoscaler-sdk-under-construction>`.
+For more information on programmatic access to the autoscaler, see :ref:`Autoscaler SDK<ref-autoscaler-sdk>`.